chinenual/synergize/docs/dx2syn.md

 Modulation levels for carriers have been scaled to emulate the sounds of the original DX voices.
 Some algorithm-specific adjustments are made automatically during the conversion.

+## Recommendations

+While some DX voices convert very accurately to Synergy, do not expect a 100% accurate conversion in general.
+After creating the Synergy voice you may need to tweak it before it sounds right.

+Things to try:

+* Adjust oscillator gain levels to change frequency modulation and oscilator balance
+* Adjust envelope rates.
+Add extra envelope points.
+* Tweak filters

+In some cases, the initial Synergy voice may not sound much like the DX voice at all -- but may inspire you to create a completely new sound for the Synergy.